codevbus/blog/content/posts/terraform-backend-with-cloudformation.md

 author: Mike vanbuskirk
 draft: false
 categories:
-  - Tutorial
-  - Infrastructure As Code
+  - How-To
 tags:
   - aws
   - terraform
   - cloudformation
-  - iac
+  - infrastructure as code
 ---

 Defining your infrastructure as code has become an integral part of many successful DevOps